kawilliams/hatchet/docs/basic_tutorial.rst

    :scale: 50 %
    :align: center

-The Graph component of Hatchet’s GraphFrame stores the connections between parents and children.
+The Graph component of Hatchet's GraphFrame stores the connections between parents and children.
 You can print the graph using hatchet's tree printing
 functionality:

 .. code-block:: console

   >>> print(gf.tree())